heremaps/xyz-documentation/docs/cli/basic-features.md

 #### [Upload/Update data to a Space](command-reference.md#upload)

-The CLI makes it easy to upload geospatial files to a Data Hub Space, and there are a large number of options to enhance, optimize and speed up the upload process.
+The CLI makes it easy to upload geospatial files to a Data Hub Space, and there are many options to enhance, optimize and speed up the upload process.

 ##### Upload GeoJSON